Pegademase Bovine Injection

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your child's doctor or get medical help right away if your child has any of the following signs or symptoms that may be related to a very bad side effect:

-- This medicine may help the immune system work.
+- Changes in your child's immune system can happen when your child starts taking drugs to treat HIV.
 If your child has an infection that you did not know was there, it may show up when your child takes pegademase bovine injection.
-Tell your child's doctor right away if you see any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after your child starts this medicine.
+Tell your child's doctor right away if your child has any new signs after starting pegademase bovine injection, even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 What are some other side effects of Pegademase Bovine Injection?